matplotlib/matplotlib/doc/users/next_whats_new/engformatter_usetex_usemathtext.rst

 `EngFormatter` now accepts `usetex`, `useMathText` as keyword only arguments
 ``````````````````````````````````````````````````````````````````````````````````````````````

-A public API has been added to `EngFormatter` control how the numbers in the ticklabels will be rendered.
+A public API has been added to `EngFormatter` to control how the numbers in the ticklabels will be rendered.
 By default, `useMathText` evaluates to `rcParams['axes.formatter.use_mathtext']` and
 `usetex` evaluates to `rcParams['text.usetex']`.